Which is the best-priced personal trainer certification for you?

 Prices listed are non-promotional, full-price, non-member prices.

-The only other downside with this certification is that they are not as big a name in the fitness industry as some of the other certifications listed below.
+The only other major downside with this certification is that they are not as big a name in the fitness industry as some of the other certifications listed below.
 They are NCCA accredited, which is the gold standard of quality, but they are just not a huge household name.
+It’s also important to keep in mind that NCCA accreditation just means a certification met a minimum standard.
+Some certifying bodies like the NSCA and ACSM, among others, go far above the minimum standard.

-For instance, every year, their CPT exam is attempted 2,455 times versus an organization like NASM where their personal trainer exam is attempted 22,000 times.
+For instance, every year, their CPT exam is attempted approximately 2,455 times versus an organization like NASM where their personal trainer exam is attempted 22,000 times.
+This can come into play when you’re applying for a new job.
+The hiring manager might just go with another candidate who has a more well known personal training certification.

 CPT + SNS (Sports Nutrition Specialist) ($649)